tqsintegration/Advanced-Analytics-Engine-for-AF/PI ACE Migration.md

 ## Region: Private Fields

 PIACEPoint was a way to map module specific aliases to a field.
 This data type has been replaced by AF Attributes.
-It follow the following scheme:
+It follows the following scheme:

 PI Module = AF Element
 PI Alias = AF Attribute